planckbit/DataFleaker/README.md

     # Convert Maria DB to Mongo DB.
     dataFleakerClassInstance.dataFleakerMySQLMariaToMongoDB("user", result)

-## mongoDB results - user table from mysql converted to mongoDB.
+## Mongo DB Results - User query from mysql DB converted to Mongo DB.
 <p align="left">
     <img width="950" height="450" src="images/maria_convert_to_mongo.png">
 </p>

 ## Final Thoughts
-    If you have any questions or ideas that you might like to see implemented in this prototype you can email me at planckbit@att.net.
-Thanks.
+    If you have any questions, ideas or pull request you like to contribute and see implemented you can email me at planckbit@att.net.

 ## License